 Also: it’s difficult to find a group with this much chemistry and without any flaws.
 Saito, Hatano, and Sato complement each other’s singing, making it impossible to find any flaws.

-Much of this might be due to the fact that this lineup is incredibly well balanced.
-Everyone in here has singing experience (some more than others), but all of them are extremely talented singers.
+Much of this might be due to the fact that this lineup is incredibly well-balanced.
+Everyone here has singing experience (some more than others), but all of them are extremely talented singers.
 In terms of skillset, it’s hard to say who’s the most talented.

 Hatano has countlessly proved that he’s a fantastic singer – with insane control over his vocals, able to go pretty high or low on the scale, he also has a thunderous vibrato (natural) and falsetto.
 He does it all in whichever group/project he’s a part of and is indispensable to TRIGGER.